 In June parents of Year 7 children are invited to discuss entry to secondary schools.
-There are meetings for parents of children preparing for the Sacraments of Reconciliation and First Holy Communion in Year 3, and of Confirmation in Year 7.
+There are meetings for parents of children preparing for the Sacraments of Reconciliation and First Holy Communion in Year 3.
 All parents are welcome to make an appointment to see their child’s teacher or the Headteacher at any time they feel it is necessary.

 It is fair to say that Loreto holds a special place in the community.
 The Loreto Sisters first came to Gibraltar to establish a system of education for girls and have given generously of their time, dedication and affection for the past 170 years.
 Sisters, pupils, parents, teachers and past pupils all make a contribution to the Loreto community.
 Generations of pupils attend concerts, sporting fixtures, sacramental celebrations in addition to the traditional ‘Mission Day’ and ‘St Patrick’s Day’ events.
 This participation and support is vital to ensure our school spirit goes from strength to strength.